hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

+# 24_11_1
+### Sec24 | Max Attestation Matters: Making Honest Parties Lose Their Incentives in Ethereum PoS

+* Motivation: this work proposes a new method to attack the honest stakers in the Ethereum Poof-of-Stake (PoS) mechanism, which causes the stakers to lose part of their staking funding.
+* Background: in Ethereum’s PoS, every block will be proposed in a slot and every 32 slots will constitute a epoch.
+To keep the consensus and security of the chain, PoS mechanism constructs a type of actors called validators to propose and validate every block.
+To become the validators, the user must stake 32 eth on the Ethereum.
+To finality and check every epoch, every validator will vote on the last epoch (source) to the current epoch (target).
+The validator who doesn’t vote will get the penalty.
+* Threat models: the attacker must be the proposer of the first slot in an epoch and control 29.8% of total staking funding.
+* Core idea: the attacker as the proposer uninterruptedly withholds the block to disturb the visibility (a.k.a view) of the honest stakers.
+At this moment, the honest stakers will vote for attestation with the wrong source and target (as the attacker withholds the block, the chain in honest stakers is discrete).
+The Ethereum will discard the wrong attestation and the honest staker will get the penalty.
+* Poof-of-Conception: the authors simulate an environment with 1000 validators running Prysm.
+The result shows if the adversary controls a 29.6% stake, all honest validators lose their incentives.

 # 24_10_22
 ### Infocom24 | DEthna: Accurate Ethereum Network Topology Discovery with Marked Transactions
 * Motivation: This work aims to discover the network topology in EL layers.